 Major Concerns

 • 125-126: It’s never noted how many samples were run per site and per timepoint.
 Please clarify.
 Including a table that includes which taxa and how many individuals were analyzed for each site will clarify much.
 At the very least, make sure to include your N for each farm system and timepoint.

+> (WO) I recall we have a table on this in the supplementary document

 • Line 138-139: The authors’ argument that substituting trophic guilds for individual species would be appropriate for community analyses needs justification.
 Predator hunting mode can affect prey suppression and individual predator species can have different implications for the structure and functioning of the rest of the predator community.
 If this does not hold true for rice agroecosystems, then a citation is needed along with a fuller discussion of why a species-composition approach was forgone.

+> (WO) In a parallel study (my thesis), we show that farming system had no significant effect on species composition.
+Can we use that as a justification?

 • Line 139-141: Were all predators either ladybeetles or spiders?
 If not, in what guild were other predatory species included?
 Were any predators actually omnivores and would this affect your results if there were?

+> (WO) Actually, we can analyze/examine this by checking the variance in 13C (and 15N) of our predators.
+Ie. See if predator morphpecies differ in their isotopic values.

 • Line 179-180: Was an interaction between farm and crop stage included in these analyses?
 Many of the claims made by this paper implicitly rely upon such a term (i.e., that the effect of crop stage depends upon farm type) so this term is needed if it is not currently included.
 An interaction is included in a later suite of analyses (line 194-195) but it is unclear if one is included in the diet composition analysis

+> (WO) We mentioned why interaction term/s were dropped(Eg. Line 198).
+I don’t think we actually claimed that effect of crop stage depend upon farm type…

 • Lines 194-196: It’s not clear what the independent variable is in your model.
 Please clarify for readers unfamiliar with stable isotope analyses what you mean by “herbivore consumption” throughout the paper, how that value was generated, and what the units are.

+> (WO) This is a good points actually, we should be more clear of what “herbivore consumption is”.
+But, consumption in our case is in % , in which case, it is unitless

 • Lines 202- 205: I don’t see the results from this model in the results section.

+> (WO) Is it necessary for it to be in the main text?
+We do have it in SUPP

 • Line 223: Which are the key predators in the system?
 Which are the most abundant herbivores in the system?
 Please report all these things.
 It’s not clear which taxa contribute to the effects reported throughout the paper.

+> (WO) I think the premise/assumption of our study is that we can and want omit detailed taxonomic information and focus on trophic niche

 • Lines 267-268: This claim of a strong effect of predators on pests isn’t supported by the data.
 Such a claim would require some sort of an experimental predator exclusion treatment.
 Even correlative evidence of this pattern is not offered here, no report of predator or herbivore densities are provided in this study.
 These claims need to be tempered throughout.